 * MethodsNow Synthesis

 * Formulations information

 * an additional Structure/Reaction Editor.

-  ALSO NOTE: if you are an off-campus user, you must do your initial registration either: when you are on-campus; or: after you have accessed this page via Virtual Desktop Infrastructure (previously known as Thin Client).
+2. If you are an off-campus user, you must do your initial registration either: when you are on-campus; or: after you have accessed this page via Virtual Desktop Infrastructure (previously known as Thin Client).
 This will ensure that your registration sets you up as a Charles Sturt user (using Charles Sturt's IP range).
 Then, each time you access SciFinder, you must do so from a link on a Charles Sturt web-page (this page or one of Charles Sturt Library's databases pages).

 If you had a valid and current username and password for SciFinder, you can continue to use them for SciFinder-n.
 You don’t need to re-register.

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.